famous05/FMath/README.md

 ### BezierLite
 FMath is a Matrix and Vector library consisting of many vector and matrix operations in 3D CAD.
-More classes and operations are being added
+More classes and operations are being added.
+The F stands for Famous my middle name

 ### License
 This code is available under the GNU General Public License v3.
 You should have received a copy of the GNU General Public License